bccp/nbodykit/docs/installing.rst

 For creating data using a Halo Occupation Distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- `halotools`_ is required to use the :class:`~nbodykit.plugins.datasource.Zheng07HOD` `DataSource`, which provides a general framework for populating halos with galaxies using Halo Occupation Distribution modeling.
+- `halotools`_ is required to use the :class:`~nbodykit.plugins.datasource.Zheng07HOD` DataSource, which provides a general framework for populating halos with galaxies using Halo Occupation Distribution modeling
+- Note that `halotools` is only compatible with Python 2 at the moment

 .. _halotools: http://halotools.readthedocs.io/en/latest/